-For example, if you use a company car for personal travel in the evenings to a value up to €500 per month; you are liable to pay BIK (PAYE, PRSI and USC) on that €500.
+For example, if you use a company car for personal travel in the evenings to a value of up to €500 per month, you are liable to pay BIK (PAYE, PRSI and USC) on that €500.

 3) Electric cars

-Revenue guidelines state that there is no BIK applied to any private use of an electric company car or van that’s original market value is worth less than €50,000.
-This applies to both new and used electric cars but does not apply to hybrid engine cars.
+Revenue guidelines state that no BIK is applied to any private use of an electric company car or van whose original market value is worth less than €50,000.
+This applies to both new and used electric cars but does not apply to hybrid-engine cars.

 As you can see, calculating motor expenses can be complex.
-We recommend speaking to an accountant who can take care of these calculations for you.
-Get in touch with our expert Client Services team to discuss your accounting requirements.
+We recommend speaking to an accountant who can handle these calculations for you.
+Contact our expert Client Services team to discuss your accounting requirements.

 If you have a phone in your home office or a company mobile that you occasionally use for personal reasons, you may be entitled to claim the entire cost as a tax-deductible expense.
 Check our post on claiming home office expenses for more information.

 This is if you purchase a phone with an unlimited usage plan, and your personal use does not incur any additional costs.

 If you use your personal phone for business reasons, you could claim a percentage of your personal phone bill as a business expense.
-However, this must be a reasonable amount and proper records should be maintained and showing the business use.
+However, this must be reasonable, and proper records should be maintained and show the business use.

-If you’re unsure what to do, talk to your accountant or seek professional advice.
+Talk to your accountant or seek professional advice if you’re unsure what to do.
 We can help you determine how much you can claim as a business expense to reduce your tax bill.

 Should I claim rent as a business expense?

 Rent is a tax-deductible expense if you rent an office space or building.

-Home rent is necessary for personal use and therefore, generally not a business expense.
+Home rent is necessary for personal use and, therefore, not a business expense.
 In other words, you would still need to pay home rent if your business didn’t exist.

-However, if you move home to make space for a home office, then an increase in rent can sometimes be justified as a business expense.
+However, if you move home to make space for a home office, a rent increase can sometimes be justified as a business expense.
 Speak to your accountant if you need guidance in this area.